micropython/micropython/docs/library/framebuf.rst

     method draws only a 1 pixel outline whereas the `fill_rect` method draws both the outline and interior.

+.. method:: FrameBuffer.ellipse(x, y, xr, yr, f, c)

+    Draw an ellipse at the given location.
+Radii *xr* and *yr* define the geometry; equal values cause a circle to be drawn.
+Boolean parameter *f* determines whether the ellipse is filled or is drawn as a one pixel outline.
+The *c* parameter defines the color.

 Drawing text
 ------------